beacloudgenius/create-vm/README.md

 ... but that allows anyone logged into your Linux host to read everything in your home directory.
 A better approach is just to add `libvirt-qemu` to your home directory's group.
-For instance, on my host my home directory is `/home/earl` owned by user `earl` and group `earl`, permissions `0x750`:
+For instance, on my host my home directory is `/home/cloudgenius` owned by user `cloudgenius` and group `cloudgenius`, permissions `0x750`:

 ```
-$ chmod 750 /home/earl
+$ chmod 750 /home/cloudgenius
 $ ls -al /home
 total 24
 drwxr-xr-x   6 root      root      4096 Aug 28 21:26 .
 drwxr-xr-x  21 root      root      4096 Aug 28 21:01 ..
-drwxr-x--- 142 earl      earl      4096 Feb 16 09:27 earl
+drwxr-x--- 142 cloudgenius      cloudgenius      4096 Feb 16 09:27 cloudgenius
 ```

-To make sure that _only_ the `libvirt-qemu` user can read my files I can add the user to the `earl` group:
+To make sure that _only_ the `libvirt-qemu` user can read my files I can add the user to the `cloudgenius` group:

 ```
-$ sudo usermod --append --groups earl libvirt-qemu
+$ sudo usermod --append --groups cloudgenius libvirt-qemu
 $ sudo systemctl restart libvirtd
 $ grep libvirt-qemu /etc/group
-earl:x:1000:libvirt-qemu
+cloudgenius:x:1000:libvirt-qemu
 libvirt-qemu:x:64055:libvirt-qemu
 ```

-That shows that the group `earl`, group ID 1000, has a member `libvirt-qemu`.
-Since the group `earl` has read and execute permissions on my home directory, `libvirt-qemu` has read and execute permissions on my home directory.
+That shows that the group `cloudgenius`, group ID 1000, has a member `libvirt-qemu`.
+Since the group `cloudgenius` has read and execute permissions on my home directory, `libvirt-qemu` has read and execute permissions on my home directory.

 Note: The `libvirtd` daemon will chown some of the files in the directory, including the files in the `~/vms/virsh/images` directory, to be owned by `libvirt-qemu` group `kvm`.
 In order to delete these files without sudo, add yourself to the `kvm` group, e.g.:

 ```
-$ sudo usermod --append --groups kvm earl
+$ sudo usermod --append --groups kvm cloudgenius
 ```

 You'll need to log out and log in again before the additional group is active.